IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 - ***Read about how to use Figma*** to navigate well and take out the element's measurements 📍.
 - ***Create a featured branch*** to store all the changes before doing the merge to main branch 📍
 - **Create a .gitignore file** to store hidden files 📍
+- **Read about the usage of CSS Grids and FlexBox** to deliver a responsive design. 📍
+- **Read about the usage of Buttons** and how to make it interactive. 📍

 <p align="right">(<a href="#readme-top">back to top</a>)</p>